New Dancer FAQ

 How much dancing experience do I need?

 None!
 Contra dance is very beginner friendly.
 There is no footwork to learn, and all dances are taught just before they are danced.
-If this this your first time at a contra dance, we recommend that you come to the introdcutory lesson to learn the basics.
+If this this your first time at a contra dance, we recommend that you come to the introductory lesson to learn the basics.

 Do I need to have a partner?